-The placing of surplus cash and working capital in interest-bearing bank deposit accounts is regarded as business as usual business-as-usual activity and, for these purposes, is regarded as a banking activity and not an investing activity.
+The placing of surplus cash and working capital in interest-bearing bank deposit accounts is regarded as business-as-usual activity and, for these purposes, is regarded as a banking activity and not an investing activity.

-4.5.5.5.
+5.5.
 Management and Reporting (including Risk Management)